Perspective on Eating Disorder Recovery and Relapse

 Meaning of "Fully Recovered" from an eating disorder

 A thirty-three year old man wrote to me saying he had been a binge eater most of his life and now was fully recovered.
 Food has been a non issue for two years.

 Of course, I am glad he is happy with the strides he has made in his life.
 But his post got me to thinking about what recovery means.

 I have been working since 1980 with people who have and who have had eating disorders.
-I don't know what people mean by "fully recovered."
+People have many different attitudes and definitions of being fully recovered.

 While it is possible that people can have two years or more of being in a state where food is a "non-issue" that doesn't necessarily mean they are "fully recovered."

 By the same token, if they have not binged or purged for some time and then begin again they may be responding to a signal to grow and develop more rather than entering relapse (although, of course relapse is possible too.)

 Effective Ongoing Recovery Work